-The seventh annual Graduate Student Symposium will be held in the Wilson Library Reading room on May 10th from 9am-5pm.
-The symposium’s aim is to provide an opportunity for Western's graduate students to share their scholarship and creative projects with their cohorts, the broader Western community and the public.
+The annual Graduate Student Symposium provides an opportunity for Western's graduate students to share their research, scholarship, and creative projects with the Western community and the public.
 Graduate students from all departments are encouraged to present through a variety of mediums, including oral presentations, a poster session, and 3-minute lightning talks or "The Elevator Pitch."
 Projects do not need to be complete in order to be presented.
 All sessions are judged by volunteer faculty, staff, and graduate students.
 Prizes may be awarded to top presenters.

 - A single static PowerPoint slide is permitted.
-No slide transitions, animations or 'movement' of any description are allowed.
-The slide is to be presented from the beginning of the oration.
+No slide transitions, animations or 'movement' of any kind are allowed.

 - Presentations are limited to 3 minutes maximum.
 Competitors exceeding 3 minutes will be penalized.

-- Communication; Comprehension; Engagement
+- Communication; Comprehension; Engagement; Creativity